Limit behavior of the invariant measure for Langevin dynamics: Introduction

-\end{corollary} Theorem~1 in \cite{Biswas2009} implies that $\mathcal{J}^\epsilon\to \delta_{0_d}$ as $\epsilon \to 0^+$ in distribution sense.
+The study of the concentration of the equilibrium measure has been of considerable interest to physicists.
+Theorem~1 in~\cite{Biswas2009} implies that $\mathcal{J}^\epsilon\to {0_d}$ as $\epsilon \to 0^+$ in distribution sense.
 However, it does not say anything about its rate of convergence as Corollary~\ref{cor:conce}.
-Results about quantitative concentration of stationary measures on attractors and repellers for multiplicative noise are given in \cite{Yingfei} and\cite{YingfeiShen}. \begin{proof} By the triangle inequality for the $\mathcal{W}_p$ distance we have
+Results about quantitative concentration of stationary measures on attractors and repellers for multiplicative noise are given in~\cite{Yingfei} and~\cite{YingfeiShen}.